wolf-bailang/DeepLearningSpecialization-AndrewNg/README.md

   1.2.1 Python Basics with numpy-(optional)
   1.2.2 Logistic Regression with a Neural Network mindset
-  1.3.1 Planar data classification with a hidden layer
+  1.3.1 Planar data classification with a hidden layer 1.4.1 Building your Deep Neural Network Step by Step